sanjog-shrestha/Docker/Static Website Creation/README.md

 Purpose: Summary of observable behaviors to confirm everything works.
 - ✅ All HTML and CSS loaded correctly
 - ✅ HTTP requests redirected to HTTPS
-- ✅ Accessible from other devices on the same LAN
 - ✅ TLS padlock warning shown (expected with self-signed cert)
 - ✅ Container runs independently and serves content securely